netgrif/petriflow/docs/tutorials/helloWorld.md

     <img src="_media/helloWorld/9.png">
 </p>

-Repeat the same procedure on the transition Hello world, but this time add only one field and call it greetings.
-Set it’s behaviour to visible, as we don’t want user to change content of the field (effectively making it read-only)
+Repeat the same steps on the transition `Hello world`, but this time add only one field and call it greetings.
+Set its behaviour to visible, as we do not want user to change content of the field (by effectively making it read-only)

 <p align="center">
     <img src="_media/helloWorld/10.png">
 </p>

 At this point we are done with adding data.
-Now let’s construct the greetings message.
+Now we construct the greetings message.

 ### Adding actions

-We now want to make an action, where when user finishes the task Type your name, the system will construct greetings message into the datafield greetings.
+We now want to make an action, where when user finishes the task `Type your name`, the system will construct greetings message into the datafield greetings.
 To learn more about actions, click here.

 From the default view there the Petri Net was modeled, right click on the transition Type your name.
 You will be taken into Actions view.